dmehrotra/An-thro-po-cene/sixth-extinction/thoughtsX2X11.md

 These thoughts come from Arun Saldanha (University of Minnesota), “Capital, extinction, race: Undead as a dodo” and Miriam Tola (Rutgers University), “The Extinction of Species-Being”.

+## About The Loss of the Future Anterior

+I've been doing some more research about language death leading up to a proposal for next week...but all of my research is leading me to historical cases of language loss due to assimilation or conquest.
+Im not sure how useful this is for the poetic comparison im trying to employ -> That the extinction of this tense is a product of the sixth extinction.
+A human lack of ability to imagine the future.
+Poetically enough this tense is also referred to as the Future Perfect.